/

 The notification ecosystem expanded.
 In 2016, the main sources of interruption were email and a handful of messaging apps.
 In 2026, many knowledge workers manage notifications from email, multiple chat platforms, project tools, AI assistants, calendar reminders, and automated alerts.
 Each one, individually, seems harmless.
 Collectively, they create a constant low-level pull on attention that makes sustained focus extraordinarily difficult.

-The strategies that follow are about adapting the principle of deep work to the conditions that actually exist right now.
+The strategies that follow are about adapting Newport's principles to the conditions that actually exist right now.

 Strategy one: define deep work blocks by energy, not by hours